mariettakyriazi/seip_assignment_1_2026/README.md

 ## Future Improvements

-If I had more time, I would add:
+If I had more time, I would further improve the project by adding:

 - an Ingress Controller
 - monitoring with Prometheus